 The IAAF World Championships is hosted by Doha in 2019.
 It will be fascinating to see if a new athletics star emerges ahead of the 2020 Olympics.

-Well that wraps up the sporting highlights for 2019.
+Well, that wraps up our round-up of top sporting events in 2019.
 There will be plenty of events for you to make a profit.
 Matched Betting Zest will provide all the latest hints, guides and techniques.